 Even if there are more’n’more providers of all kind of wanted or unwanted services settling in the middle of the most gorgeous landscape.

-Thus some places remember somehow to oriental bazars in the Moroccan desert.
+Thus some places remind us somehow to oriental bazaars in the Moroccan desert.
 Especially, if large package tours arrive.